-Farm protests were held in New Zealand, with over 1,200 marching on Wellington last week and then another 3,000-4,000 gathering in Greymouth on the West Coast to protest the Zero Carbon Bill, waterway policies, and forestry subsidies.
-Establishment MPs that attended were booed and heckled.
+Farm protests were held in New Zealand, with more than 1,200 marching on Wellington last week and then another 3,000-4,000 gathering in Greymouth on the west coast, to protest the Zero Carbon Bill, waterway policies and forestry subsidies.
+Establishment MPs who attended were booed and heckled.
 Jacinda was out of the country.

-Shane Jones, the infamous NZ First MP, referred to the protesters as “Ngati Redneck-ery” (Redneck Tribe), and Simon Bridges “promoted” Maureen Pugh (whom he referred to as “effing useless” in leaked tapes) to the MP for West Coast issues.
-Dieuwe suggested that farmers should not forget that both parties have abandoned them and not to fall for the empty promises that will inevitably be broken.
+Shane Jones, the infamous NZ First MP, referred to the protesters as “Ngati Redneck-ery” (Redneck Tribe), and Simon Bridges “promoted” Maureen Pugh (whom he referred to as “effing useless” in leaked tapes) to the position of MP for West Coast issues.
+Dieuwe suggested that farmers should not forget that both parties have abandoned them and should not fall for the empty promises that will inevitably be broken.

 China was back in the news, with Liberal MPs Andrew Hastie and James Paterson being banned from entering China for a study tour.
 The Chinese government has ordered they recant their sin of criticising Beijing, but both have refused and Australia has broken off a human rights collaboration project.

 It has been revealed that New Zealand taxpayers have given a $250k subsidy for Chinese propaganda films to be made in the country.
 A line from one film reads as follows: “anyone who offends China, no matter how remote, must be exterminated.”
 They sound just like the Daleks.